 App Tamer is another solution — it prevents RAM hogs in the first place by slowing down or completely taming the resource-hungry apps.
 It works completely on its own, in the background, so your only task is to install App Tamer on your Mac.

 macOS uses your startup disk to host virtual RAM and then regularly reads and writes files to it.
 If you don't have enough free space (at least 10% of the disk's total capacity), your Mac will struggle noticeably and you'll see the spinning beachball more often.

-To free up disk space, you can either manually trawl through your startup disk backing up important files and then deleting them, or use Get Backup Pro or ChronoSync Express to back up the disk and then use CleanMyMac to free up disk space.
-It's a good idea to use Disk Drill to analyse the disk and identify which files are taking up the most space.
-Disk Drill and ChronoSync Express are available in Setapp.
+To free up disk space, you can either manually trawl through your startup disk, backing up important files and then deleting them, or use Get Backup Pro or ChronoSync Express to back up the disk and then use CleanMyMac X to free up disk space.
+It's also a good idea to use Disk Drill to analyze the disk and identify which files are taking up the most space.

-For more information on how to free up space on your Mac, we prepare thesequick tips.
+For more information on how to free up space on your Mac, check out these quick tips.